tldr-pages/tldr/pages/common/apg.md

 > Creates arbitrarily complex random passwords.

-- Create a password with at least 1 special symbol:

-`apg -M S`

-- Create a password with at least 1 number:

-`apg -M N`

-- Create a password with at least 1 capital character:

-`apg -M C`

-- Create a password with at least 1 lowercase character:
+- Create random passwords (default password length is 8):

-`apg -M L`
+`apg`

-- Create a password with at least 1 of symbol, number, capital and lowercase letter:
+- Create a password with at least 1 symbol (S), 1 number(N), 1 uppercase(C), 1 lowercase(L):

 `apg -M SNCL`

 - Create a password with 16 chars:

 `apg -m 16`

+- Create a password with max length of 16:

+`apg -x 16`

+- Create a password that doesn't appear in a dictionary (you have to provide the dictionary):

+`apg -r dictfile`